Twin paradox: Role of acceleration

+Animation illustrates the time difference between twins in the twin paradox.
+The black line is the world line of the stationary (or uniformly moving) twin.
+The red line is the world line of the accelerating and decelerating twin.
+The momentarily frame is co-moving along the world line of the accelerating and decelerating twin.
+The numbers show clocks of both twins.
+The clocks start simultaneously.
+When the twins meet again, the red clock (moving nonuniformly) is delayed compared to the black one (moving uniformly).
+The vertical direction indicates time, while the horizontal indicates distance, the dashed line is the spacetime of the observer.
+The small dots are specific events in spacetime.

 Relativity of simultaneity

 For a moment-by-moment understanding of how the time difference between the twins unfolds, one must understand that in special relativity there is no concept of absolute present.
 For different inertial frames there are different sets of events that are simultaneous in that frame.
 This relativity of simultaneity means that switching from one inertial frame to another requires an adjustment in what slice through spacetime counts as the "present".
-In the spacetime diagram on the right, drawn for the reference frame of the Earth-based twin, that twin's world line coincides with the vertical axis (his position is constant in space, moving only in time).
+In the spacetime diagram on the right, drawn for the reference frame of the Earth-based twin, that twin's world line coincides with the vertical axis (constant position in space, moving only in time).
 On the first leg of the trip, the second twin moves to the right (black sloped line); and on the second leg, back to the left.
-Blue lines show the planes of simultaneity for the traveling twin during the first leg of the journey; red lines, during the second leg.
-Just before turnaround, the traveling twin calculates the age of the Earth-based twin by measuring the interval along the vertical axis from the origin to the upper blue line.
-Just after turnaround, if he recalculates, he will measure the interval from the origin to the lower red line.
+Blue lines show the planes of simultaneity for the travelling twin during the first leg of the journey; red lines, during the second leg.
+Just before turnaround, the travelling twin calculates the age of the Earth-based twin by measuring the interval along the vertical axis from the origin to the upper blue line.
+Just after turnaround, when recalculating, the travelling twin will measure the interval from the origin to the lower red line.
 In a sense, during the U-turn the plane of simultaneity jumps from blue to red and very quickly sweeps over a large segment of the world line of the Earth-based twin.
 When one transfers from the outgoing inertial frame to the incoming inertial frame there is a jump discontinuity in the age of the Earth-based twin (6.4 years in the example above).